circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

     - build
 ```

-- Please note that in the above example, the second `equal` under `when` is not strictly necessary.
+Note that in the above example, the second `equal` under `when` is not strictly necessary.
 The `pipeline.schedule.name` is an available pipeline value when the pipeline is triggered by a schedule.

-- Add workflows filtering for workflows that should NOT run when a schedule triggers:
+You may also add filtering for workflows that should NOT run when a schedule triggers:

 {% raw %}
 ```yaml